Eystein Young Dingha Junior

 Eystein Young Dingha Junior is a Cameroonian actor, screenwriter and director.
-He is known for directing The Planter's Plantation, winner of the Ecran d'Or at the 26th edition of the Ecrans Noirs Festival in 2022.
+He is known for directing The Planter's Plantation, winner of the Ecran d'Or at the 26th edition of the Écrans Noirs Festival in 2022.
 The film was also Cameroon's entry for Best International Feature Film at the 2023 Academy Awards.

 Birth

 Eystein Young Dingha was born 21 January 1992 in Njinikom in the Northwest region of Cameroon.
 His father is from Kom, in the department of Boyo, and his mother from Bali, in the department of Mezam.
 He did his primary education in the municipality of Njinikom and his secondary education at St. Paul's College in Bamenda.
 He completed his higher education at the University of Yaoundé II and then left Cameroon to settle in Nigeria.